gh0st42/procrec/README.md

 $ cargo install --path .
 ```

-If you want plotting functionality you also need to install gnuplot via your package manager (e.g., `sudo apt install gnuplot`).
+If you want plotting functionality you also need to install gnuplot via your package manager (e.g., `sudo apt install gnuplot` or `brew install gnuplot`).

 ## Usage